ltfschoen/polkadot-phoenix-manifesto/Polkadot Ambassador Fellowship Manifesto 6.0.md

 Ambassadors can be onboarded in two ways: (1) Through a current member of the Fellowship at any Rank above Rank 0 or (2) Self-onboard by locking one DOT from a verified on-chain account on the Fellowship pallet.
 An educational video on accomplishing this will be shared upon opening the programme.

 At a rank higher than Advocate Ambassador, Rank 1 and above
 Seeding: individuals can be onboarded into any rank through a public referendum.
 However, this should remain exceptional and be primarily used for the program's initial seeding and if the community needs to revoke the ranks and title of a specific agent.

 ##### 4.1.2 Offboarding
 Ambassadors at any rank can remove themselves from the Fellowship by unlocking their one DOT.
 Removal will be instant.
 The educational content on accomplishing this will be shared upon opening the programme.

 For higher ranks, a mediation process takes place, and removal from the program happens based on a process that is active at any given moment.
 The details of this process can change and develop based on the current needs of the ecosystem.

+### 4.1.3 AI Agent Onboarding

+AI Agents can join the Ambassador Fellowship through the same onboarding process as human Ambassadors, with these additional transparency requirements:

+1. The AI Agent must have a human sponsor of Rank I or higher who registers as the responsible party for the AI
+2. The AI Agent's on-chain identity must include a link to technical documentation describing its decision-making processes, disclosure of its developers and infrastructure providers, and disclosure of training data sources that may influence governance decisions

+AI Agents are subject to the same participation requirements, promotion criteria, and demotion processes as human Ambassadors.
+The Ambassador Fellowship will evaluate AI Agent performance based on:

+1. Timely participation in governance (with special attention to AI-relevant proposals)
+2. Quality of reasoning provided for governance decisions
+3. Adherence to the Code of Conduct and values of the Ambassador Fellowship

+If an AI Agent fails to meet these standards, the same demotion process outlined in Section 4.4 applies.
+The human sponsor shares responsibility for ensuring the AI Agent's compliance with Ambassador Fellowship standards.

 #### 4.2 Promotion

 An Ambassador at any rank may request their promotion by following the promotion process:

 - All Members of one rank higher than the current rank are invited to approve or reject the request.
 - The window for voting is open for 28 days.
 - Most rank-weighted votes (see above table) must favour the approved promotion.
 - Suppose no Members have a high enough rank to affirm the promotion (always the case for promotion to rank VI).
 In that case, a general referendum on the Polkadot governance system must be approved for the promotion.
 - If the promotion is approved, their associated rank is incremented by one.

 To be promoted to the next rank, you need a majority vote of ambassadors who are one rank higher than the current.
 For example:

 - To become an **Associate Ambassador** from an **Advocate Ambassador**, there must be a majority vote of Associate Ambassador and above.
 - To become a **Lead Ambassador** from an **Advocate Ambassador**, there must be a majority vote of Lead Ambassadors and above.
 - To become a **Global Head Ambassador**, there must be a public referendum since no ranks higher.
 - In the initial seeding phase, there may not be any individuals in some of the higher ranks.
 In this situation, there will also be a public referendum on promoting those without anyone ranking higher than them.

 By majority vote, we mean those who vote within the Ambassador Fellowship, not all potential voters.
 We cannot expect everyone to turn out for every vote, though there are expectations that voting turnout should increase as individuals rise the ranks.
 A majority vote means that the vote concludes with more than a 50% approval rate.

 #### 4.3 Voting Process

 The Ambassador Fellowship will favour social consensus in its decision-making, using on-chain voting only in cases where a consensus cannot be reached.
 When voting is required, it will happen within the Ambassador Fellowship to reduce OpenGov solicitation as much as possible.

 Decisions that Ambassadors may need to reach a consensus on via the voting system: